-- a) Duly-accomplished ASP-VEE accreditation form. - b) Payment of accreditation fee of P1,500.00 per ASP-VEE topic, and - c) Original Transcript of Records and photocopy thereof.
+- a) Duly-accomplished ASP-VEE accreditation form, - b) Payment of accreditation fee of P1,500.00 per ASP-VEE topic, and - c) Original Transcript of Records and photocopy thereof.
 The original transcript will be returned to the candidate.
+For the Basic Non-life, a Certification of Completion (attendance to the seminar and passing the exam) will need to be provided.